-A 20-year-old women worker told the inquiry: 'I work in the welding department: eight hours a day breathdied immediately.
+A 20-year-old women worker told the inquiry: 'I work in the welding department: eight hours a day breathing lead fumes.

+'Then I gave birth to a child which died immediately.
 The doctor explained that the placenta had lead poisoning.'

-working class women for having clandestine abortions, but takes no steps to punish those responsible for unwanted abortions caused solely by the violence of a productive system based on profit and specula-
+And so capitalist society jails working class women for having clandestine abortions, but takes no steps to punish those responsible for unwanted abortions caused solely by the violence of a productive system based on profit and speculation.

 Adele Faccio, a 53-year-old abortion campaigner, speaking at a meeting of 4000 supporters in Rome shortly before her arrest.
 She had helped to run a Florence clinic which gave cheap and safe abortions-until the police arrested the doctors and charged the women.
 Adele told the meeting: 'The Church has created this farce called Holy Year.
 We will transform it into Women's Year and Abortion Year.'
-She is still in
+She is still in prison.